-Log level The value is set to none by default, so no logs are recorded.
-Several log levels are possible: None: No logs will be kept in filter logs if the packet corresponds to this rule.
-However, ended connections can be logged (connection logs) depending on the connection of the protocol associated with the rule, which is the case in a factory configuration.
-This option is not available if you have selected the "Log" action in the previous field. • Log (filter log): If you select this option, a log from each connection matching the rule will be added to the filter logs.
-This option is not recommended on "Deny All" filter rules (except for debugging) as it will then generate a large amount of logs.
-Minor alarm: As soon as this filter rule is applied to a connection, a minor alarm will be generated.
+The value is set to Standard (connection log) by default, so no logs are recorded.
+Several log levels are possible:

+- Standard (connection log): No logs will be kept in filter logs if the packet corresponds to this rule.
+However, ended connections can be logged (connection logs) depending on the connection of the protocol associated with the rule, which is the case in a factory configuration. - Verbose (filter log): If you select this option, a log from each connection matching the rule will be added to the filter logs.
+This option is not recommended on "Deny All" filter rules (except for debugging) as it will then generate a large amount of logs. - Minor alarm: As soon as this filter rule is applied to a connection, a minor alarm will be generated.
+This alarm is recorded in the logs, and can be sent via Syslog [Logs - Syslog - IPFIX] or by e-mail (see module E-mail alerts). - Major alarm: As soon as this filter rule is applied to a connection, a major alarm will be generated.
 This alarm is recorded in the logs, and can be sent via Syslog (Logs - Syslog - IPFIX) or by e-mail (see module E-mail alerts).
-Major alarm: As soon as this filter rule is applied to a connection, a major alarm will be generated.
-This alarm is recorded in the logs, and can be sent via Syslog (Logs - Syslog - IPFIX) or by e-mail (see module E-mail alerts).
-Scheduling Select or create a time object.
-You will then be able to define the period/ day of the year / day of the week / time/ recurrence when rules will be valid.
-Objects can be created or modified directly from this field by clicking on .